AngangGuo/blog/content/posts/2024/Notes - Hugo Website On VPS.md

 #### Password Hash
 You can use `caddy hash-password` to generate hash password for basic-auth(or https://bcrypt.online/).

-A BCrypt hash includes salt and as a result this algorithm returns different hashes for the same input
+A BCrypt hash includes salt and as a result this algorithm returns different hashes for the same input.

 ### Testing
 1. Point your domain's A/AAAA DNS records at this machine.